Jump to:

 Patient & family education

 Patient education at an appropriate developmental and cognitive level is important to assist with coping and adjustment.
 Depending on injury severity, this may occur in the acute phase, subacute and/or chronic phase.
-Family education starts in the acute phase and carried throughout all phases.
-Education is to be adjusted as the deficiencies become more apparent and the interventions require changing.
+Family education starts in the acute phase and is carried throughout all phases.
+Family-based problem-solving therapy has been shown to improve cognitive and behavioral outcomes in children with acquired brain injury.16 Education should be adjusted as the deficiencies become more apparent and require changing interventions.
 Important topics will include prevention of repeat injury, contact sports guidelines, transition to home and school, legal resources, educational resources, advocacy, and transition to adulthood.

 Emerging/unique interventions

 Non-pharmacologic treatments of disorders of consciousness include sensory or nervous system stimulation.
-Often times, patients remain in ICUs with negative or without stimuli- lights off, noxious blood draws, excessive conversation and limited interaction.
-Minimal Sensory stimulation may develop into a new frontier of therapy beginning as early as the ICU for patients in vegetative and minimal conscious states.
-While several protocols are being developed with an assortment of sensory inputs- requiring all five sensory inputs to be used at one time within a specific therapy session, current research suggests a three week improvement in disorders of consciousness.
-The proposed benefits are based on the belief that deprived of stimulus brain undergoes atrophy.
+Oftentimes, patients remain in ICUs with stimuli not conducive to improving arousal and awareness: lights off, noxious blood draws, excessive conversation, and limited interaction.
+Minimal Sensory stimulation may develop into a new frontier of therapy beginning as early as the ICU for patients in vegetative and minimally conscious states.
+While several protocols are being developed with an assortment of sensory inputs- requiring all five sensory inputs to be used at one time within a specific therapy session, current research suggests a three-week improvement in disorders of consciousness.
+The proposed benefits are based on the belief that the brain undergoes atrophy when deprived of stimulus.
 With stimulus, an increase in the reticular activation system increases awareness and arousal.
 Some imaging findings demonstrate an increase in brain activity when familiar tactile, olfactory, and visual stimuli are provided to patients.
 These new therapies are decreasing length of stay in ICU and duration of depressed consciousness.
 The limitation of studies is the absence of control groups making it difficult to differentiate results from a natural recovery.

 • Child Behavior Checklist: caregiver report form defining child behavior